EloisaElias/Elo_portfolio/README.md

   	The fun part: Visualization of the Sklearn vs K-mean_elo.

+###28_Web_Scraping
+  	Summary: In process
+  	Goal: In process
+  	Dataset: In process

+  	The fun part: In process

 ###27_Profit_curve
   	Summary: Profit Curves allow us to compare models and select the one that will maximize profit for a specified cost-benefit
   	Goal: Obtain the maximum profit transaccion per classifier.